 - Informs chair of any emergencies or extenuating circumstances where you will not be able to participate in communication or activities for a period of time.

-- Brings any issues or concerns relating to the group or to your ability to participate in the group to the chair so that they may be resolved in a timely manner
+- Proactively brings any questions issues or concerns relating to the group or to your ability to participate in the group to the chair so that they may be resolved in a timely manner

 - Understands that the only person with authority to speak for the group is the chair